Winter is about to heat up as the competition in the ring reaches boiling point

 Think you’ve got what it takes?

-Been told you can sing?
-Got sick dance moves that will make Usher jealous?
-Then you might just have what it takes: The Cape Town auditions for the fourth season of SA’s Got Talent, one of the nation’s most beloved high-profile reality TV shows, take place at Belmont Square in Rondebosch on Saturday, 1 and Sunday, 2 June 2013 (venue was changed from The River Club).
+Been told you’ve got a stellar set of vocal pipes?
+Got the kind of sick dance moves that will make Usher jealous?
+Then you might just have what it takes to make it onto SA’s Got Talent.
+The Cape Town auditions for the sixth season of the high-profile reality TV show, take place at Belmont Square in Rosebank on Saturday, 30 May and Sunday, 31 May 2015.

-South Africa’s most competitive all-out talent battle is looking for singers, dancers, magicians, comedians and out-of-this-world acts to entertain, enthrall and dazzle the judges and audiences!
-All groups and individuals of any age can enter (you must just be a resident of South Africa), and the elite who make it the finals stand a chance to not only walk away with an estimated purse of R250, 000, but also the love and adoration of Mzansi!
+The competitive all-out talent battle is looking for singers, dancers, magicians, comedians and out-of-this-world acts to entertain, enthrall and dazzle the judges and audiences.
+All groups and individuals of any age can enter (although you must just be a resident of South Africa).

-Hearing-impaired Durbanite Darren Rajbal took the title in 2009 with his slick dance moves; the opera singing, street sweeper from Cape Town – he didn’t leave a dry eye in the country – James Bhemgee took the 2010 title; and in 2012, pint-sized praise poet Botlhale Boikanyo took the nation by storm with her confidence, sassy performance and insightful verse.
-The 12-year-old starlet had South Africans in the palm of her hand during the finals.
+Hearing-impaired Durbanite Darren Rajbal took the title in 2009 with his slick dance moves; the opera-singing street sweeper from Cape Town – he didn’t leave a dry eye in the country – James Bhemgee took the 2010 title; in 2012, pint-sized praise poet Botlhale Boikanyo took the nation by storm with her confidence, sassy performance and insightful verse; and 16-year-old singer Johnny Apple from George wowed audiences with his incredible sultry voice and took the 2013 prize.
+The youngest winner yet was 14-year-old singer Tholwana Mohale, who nabbed the coveted 2014 title.

 You could be next!

-Pre-register to enter by sending an email to email@example.com to avoid the queues, which are guaranteed to be long, and get to the venue early to secure your place in line; doors open at 7:30am and close at 12pm.
+Before heading to the live auditions, eager participants can avoid the long queues by pre-registering.
+To do so, go to rapidblue.formstack.com/forms/satalent and fill out the form or send an email to email@example.com and request an entry form.
+Queues are guaranteed to be long, so get to the venue early to secure your place in line; doors open at 7am and close at 12pm.
 Do keep in mind, if you don’t have internet access, you can register at the venue on the day.

-- Your audition number and your pre-registration form (if you have pre-registered)
+- Your pre-registration form (if you have pre-registered).

 So whether you’re a singer, a dancer or just your average high-flying, dare-devil acrobat who would love nothing more than getting shot out of a cannon by a monkey in a chicken suit, then you had better register to secure your spot in the line at the Cape Town auditions.